alialobidm/paypal-ios-sdk-demo-app/README.md

 Its primary purpose is to **demonstrate two integration options** to accept payments in iOS Apps through PayPal:

 1. **Direct SDK integration**, offering seamless in-app checkout using native components.
-2. **Payment Link integration**, which redirects users to a PayPal hosted checkout experience via universal links.
+2. **Payment Links integration**, which redirects users to a PayPal hosted checkout experience via universal links.

 By providing practical examples for both approaches, this app helps developers choose the method that best fits their needs while simplifying implementation.